 12.2.12.1 Device ID mechanism

-An AP that has dot11DeviceIDActivated equal to true advertises activation of the device ID mechanism by setting the Device ID Active field to 1 in the Extended RSN Capabilities field (see 9.4.2.240 (RSNXE)) in Beacon and Probe Response frames.
-A non-AP STA that has dot11DeviceIDActivated equal to true indicates the device ID mechanism is activated by setting the Device ID Active field to 1 in either the Extended RSN Capabilities field in (Re)Association Request frames or the first PASN frame that is sent to any AP that advertises activation of the device ID mechanism.An AP that includes the PASN AKMP as part of the RSNE included in Beacon and Probe Response frames, i.e., when dot11PASNActivated is true, and has dot11DeviceIDActivated equal to true shall set dot11KEKPASNActivated to true.
+For non-MLO, an AP that has dot11DeviceIDActivated equal to true, advertises activation of the device ID mechanism by setting the Device ID Active field to 1 in the Extended RSN Capabilities field (see 9.4.2.240 (RSNXE)) in Beacon and Probe Response frames.
+A non-AP STA that has dot11DeviceIDActivated equal to true indicates the device ID mechanism is activated by setting the Device ID Active field to 1 in either the Extended RSN Capabilities field in (Re)Association Request frames or the first PASN frame that is sent to any AP that advertises activation of the device ID mechanism.

+For MLO, an AP MLD that has dot11DeviceIDActivated equal to true, advertises activation of the device ID mechanism by setting the Device ID Active field to 1 in the Extended RSN Capabilities field (see 9.4.2.240 (RSNXE)) in Beacon and Probe Response frames transmitted by each of its affiliated AP(s).
+A non-AP MLD that has dot11DeviceIDActivated equal to true, advertises that the device ID mechanism is activated by setting the Device ID Active field to 1 in the Extended RSN Capabilities field in (Re)Association request frames transmitted by an affiliated non-AP STA.

+An AP that includes the PASN AKMP as part of the RSNE included in Beacon and Probe Response frames, i.e., when dot11PASNActivated is true, and has dot11DeviceIDActivated equal to true shall set dot11KEKPASNActivated to true.

 A non-AP STA that has dot11DeviceIDActivated equal to true and intends to use PASN, i.e., when dot11PASNActivated is true, shall set dot11KEKPASNActivated to true.

-An AP that has dot11DeviceIDActivated equal to true and that receives a (Re)Association Request frame or the first PASN frame that includes an Extended RSN Capabilities field with the Device ID Active field equal to 1 shall do one of the following:
+For non-MLO, an AP that has dot11DeviceIDActivated equal to true and that receives a (Re)Association Request frame or the first PASN frame that includes an Extended RSN Capabilities field with the Device ID Active field equal to 1, shall include an Extended RSN Capabilities field in either the (Re)Association Response frame or the second PASN frame,respectively, with the Device ID Active field set to 1.

-— include an Extended RSN Capabilities element in the (Re)Association Response frame with the Device ID Active field set to 1.

-— include an Extended RSN Capabilities element in the second PASN frame with the Device ID Active field set to 1.
+For MLO, an AP MLD that has dot11DeviceIDActivated equal to true and receives an (Re)Association Request frame that includes an Extended RSN Capabilities field with the Device ID Active field equal to 1, through an affiliated AP, shall include an Extended RSN Capabilities element in the (Re)Association Response frame with the Device ID Active field set to 1.

-For correct operation of the device ID mechanism, in the ESS need to have dot11DeviceIDActivated set to true.
+For correct operation of the device ID mechanism, all the AP MLDs and all the APs in the ESS need to have dot11DeviceIDActivated set to true.

 NOTE—The criteria and mechanism to distribute device IDs throughout the ESS is out of scope for this standard.

-A STA should not send a frame containing a device ID (sub)element to any STA unless the receiving STA sets the Device ID Active field to 1 in the Extended RSN Capabilities field.
+A STA or an MLD should not send a frame containing a device ID (sub)element to any STA or MLD unless the receiving STA or the receiving STA affiliated with the MLD sets the Device ID Active field to 1 in the Extended RSN Capabilities field.

 Just Note to author, this is the first place to shown

+For non-MLO, an AP shall provide a device ID to a non-AP STA using the following procedures:

+1) When using PASN authentication, in the Device ID subelement in the second PASN frame.

+2) When using FILS authentication, in the Device ID element in the Association Response frame.

+3) When not using PASN or FILS authentication, in the Device ID KDE in message 3 of the 4-way handshake.

-The AP shall provide both a device ID and a PASN ID using the procedure described below:
+For non-MLO, the AP shall provide both a device ID and a PASN ID using the procedure described below: